 You take it as a capsule or a powder.
 The powder needs to be dissolved in liquid and taken on an empty stomach.

 In large quantities modified citrus pectin may cause diarrhoea, stomach pains and wind (gas).

 Research into MCP as a cancer treatment

 In 2007 a pilot study gave 5g of modified citrus pectin (MCP) powder dissolved in water to patients with different types of cancer including prostate cancer.
 They took the treatment 3 times a day for 8 weeks.
 Following treatment patients reported some improvement in their quality of life, including less fatigue, pain and insomnia.

 Another study in humans tested MCP.
 This was a small pilot study looking at the effect of MCP on prostate specific antigen (PSA).

 PSA is a protein produced by prostate cells.
 It is produced in higher amounts by prostate cancer cells.

 The study looked at the time it took for PSA levels to double in men with prostate cancer who had not responded to treatment at all, or whose cancer had begun to grow again after treatment.

 It did seem to take longer for the PSA to double in some of the men on the trial.
 Researchers decided that more trials with larger numbers of patients will have to be done before we know if MCP is of any use in prostate cancer treatment.

-Until such studies are carried out and published, Cancer Research UK will not be able to offer any other view on this substance.
+Larger studies need to be done to test MCP to see whether it is useful in cancer care.
+Until further studies are carried out and published, Cancer Research UK will not be able to offer any other view on this substance.